325K.14 Suspension of certificate.

 (2) the requester represents that the certification authority that issued the certificate is unavailable.

-(b) The secretary may require the person requesting suspension to provide evidence, including a statement under oath or affirmation, regarding the requester's identity, authorization, or the unavailability of the issuing certification authority, and may decline to suspend the certificate in its discretion.
-The secretary or law enforcement agencies may investigate suspensions by the secretary for possible wrongdoing by persons requesting suspension.
+(b) The secretary or county clerk may require the person requesting suspension to provide evidence, including a statement under oath or affirmation, regarding the requester's identity, authorization, or the unavailability of the issuing certification authority, and may decline to suspend the certificate in its discretion.
+The secretary or law enforcement agencies may investigate suspensions by the secretary or county clerk for possible wrongdoing by persons requesting suspension.

 Subd.
 4. Terminating suspension.
 A certification authority must terminate a suspension initiated by request only: